Golden Hours of Delight:

 (of Volumes 1-6 of Miss Charlotte M. Mason’s books)

-A gathering of encouragement, truth & goodness will be meeting on the third Saturday of each month from 9:30 to 11:00am at Panera Bread in Gastonia, NC (conveniently located right off Interstate 85 minutes outside of Mecklenburg County, Cleveland County & York County)…please email Vanessa.email@example.com for further information and to be added to an email list (that updates any date changes, as I am a momma of five young gals and life is very full.)
+A gathering of encouragement, truth & goodness will be meeting on the SECOND (note the new day of the month!!)
+Saturday of each month from 9:30 to 11:00am at Panera Bread in Gastonia, NC (conveniently located right off Interstate 85 minutes outside of Mecklenburg County, Cleveland County & York County)…please email Vanessa.firstname.lastname@example.org for further information and to be added to an email list (that updates any date changes, as I am a momma of five young gals and life is very full.)

 ***October we will be meeting the second Saturday ***